How Targeted Advertising Works

 Content reigns with contextual advertising.
 While behavioral advertisements pull products and behaviors from a consumer’s search history, contextual advertising pertains to what the consumer is actually reading so the flow is natural.
-For example, if a consumer is researching refrigerators for purchase, similar advertisements will pop up in the form of pop-up windows, banner ads, and more.
+For example, a consumer researching refrigerators for purchase, similar advertisements will pop up in the form of pop-up windows, banner ads, and more.
 This type of advertising is heavily based on the content creator and their relationships with advertisers and other web publishers.

 Start connecting your messages with the right people at the right time with targeted advertising.
 While search advertising is useful, targeted advertising will continue to expand as technology exponentially grows.